Weak decays of triply heavy baryons in the light-front approach: Conclusions

 \section{Conclusions}

-Recent progress of doubly heavy baryons tempts us into believing that we may not be far from the discovery of triply heavy baryons.
-Since there is still a lack of one comprehensive quantitative analysis on the weak decays of triply heavy baryons, this work and the following ones aim to fill this gap.
+The recent progress in the study of doubly heavy baryons gives us confidence to believe that we may not be far from the discovery of triply heavy baryons.
+However, considering that there is still a lack of one comprehensive quantitative analysis on the weak decays of triply heavy baryons, this work and the forthcoming ones aim to fill this gap.

-In this work, we investigate the weak decays of triply heavy baryons for the $3/2\to1/2$ case.
-We first obtain the form factors using the light-front quark model in the diquark picture, and then apply them to arrive at some phenomenological predictions, including the decay widths of semileptonic decays and nonleptonic decays.
+Of course, we should first search for the ground-state triply heavy baryons in experiments, which include: the spin-3/2 $\Omega_{ccc}^{++}$ and $\Omega_{bbb}^{-}$, and the spin-1/2 $\Omega_{bcc}^{+}$ and $\Omega_{bbc}^{0}$.
+Therefore, in this work, we investigate the weak decays of triply heavy baryons for the $3/2\to1/2$ case and $1/2\to1/2$ case.
+We first obtain the form factors using the light-front quark model in the three-quark picture, and then apply them to arrive at some phenomenological predictions, including the decay widths of semileptonic decays and nonleptonic decays.
 Our results are expected to be helpful for the experimental search for triply heavy baryons.